Program Director, English Education

 - Ph.D., University of Georgia

-- Cook, L. S. (In press).
+- Cook, L. S. (2017).
 Universal design.
-TESOL Encylopedia of English Language Teaching.
+TESOL Encyclopedia of English Language Teaching.
 Wiley.

 Leslie Cook completed B.A. degrees in English and French and a Ph.D. in English Education at the University of Georgia.
 She received her teaching certification and her M.S. in English Education at the University of Tennessee at Knoxville.
 Dr. Cook has taught English and French in public and private schools in Knoxville and Chattanooga, Tennessee and Charlotte, North Carolina.
 She also taught three years at Gainesville College in Athens, Georgia.
 Before joining the English department in 2008, she taught at the University of North Carolina at Charlotte for four years.
 Her current research agenda includes using UDL with English Language Learners, cognitive diversity. in the ELA classroom, and teaching teachers to teach composition in secondary schools.